nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INDEX` refers to the appointment's index number as shown in the displayed appointment list in the **Overview** tab.
     * It **must be a positive number**, eg. 1, 2, 3, …​

-Example: You want to delete your next upcoming appointment as your patient could not make it.
+Example: You want to delete your next upcoming appointment as your patient could not make it for the appointment.

 Step 1: Input `deleteappt 1` and press Enter.